 There’s a similarity there about modern web tools: the more detailed and complex the information that’s being conveyed, the simpler dashboards need to be.

-While your product management team isn’t quite going to Mars, you’re still reliant on truthful, at-a-glance information to get stuff done.
-Enter: product dashboards.
+While your product management team isn’t quite going to Mars, you still rely on truthful, at-a-glance information to get stuff done.
+Enter product dashboards.

 What is a product dashboard?
 What can it monitor?

 Essentially, dashboards take a broad array of data and present it in a way that addresses the questions you and your team have.
-Whatever the platform—Google Analytics or Adobe Analytics or a Digital Experience Intelligence platform—dashboards make it easy to answer questions about specific KPIs and monitor them for trends or anomalies over time.
+Whatever the platform—Google Analytics or Adobe Analytics or a behavioral data platform—dashboards make it easy to answer questions about specific KPIs and monitor them for trends or anomalies over time.

 More narrowly, what can dashboards monitor?

-• Funnels and Conversions to provide a health snapshot of an important journey, such as whether users are finding their way from a new feature to a checkout page the way you hoped.
+Funnels and Conversions to provide a product or website health snapshot of an important journey, such as whether users are finding their way from a new feature to a checkout page the way you hoped.

 The five dashboards product teams should build